The Refinery Next Door: My Babies Made Me a Climate Activist

 I found pregnancy astounding.
 A new human was growing inside me.
 My blood and my heart pumped strong.
 My breasts grew full.
 At the slightest sniff of dodgy food, a massive alarm bell would ring.
 I left nuts and blueberries on my bedside table to grab, ravenous at 3AM.

 My intense climate alarm was partly about fear for my baby’s future.
 But it was more than that.
-Holding newborn Archie, and three years and three days later, his brother, Lachie, meant feeling a ferocity of love, not just for them, but for everyone’s children, and for the creative force of life itself.
+Holding my newborn, and three years and three days later, his brother, meant feeling a ferocity of love, not just for them, but for everyone’s children, and for the creative force of life itself.

 It was time to step into action